Puppy Trainer F.A.Q.

-2. How Do I Apply To Become A Puppy Trainer?
+2. How Do I Apply To Become A Puppy Raiser?

-3. How Old Do I Have To Be To Become A Puppy Trainer?
+3. How Old Do I Have To Be To Become A Puppy Raiser?

 4. How Much Time Daily Do I Have To Spend With My Puppy In Training?

-5. How Much Money Will I Spend Being A Puppy Trainer?
+5. How Much Money Will I Spend Being A Puppy Raiser?

-6. I Don’t Have ANY Dog Training Experience, Can I Still Become A Puppy Trainer?
+6. I Don’t Have ANY Dog Training Experience, Can I Still Become A Puppy Raiser?

 7 .
-Can I Have Other Pets At Home While I Am A Puppy Trainer?
+Can I Have Other Pets At Home While I Am A Puppy Raiser?

-8. Can I Work Full Time And Be A Puppy Trainer?
+8. Can I Work Full Time And Be A Puppy Raiser?

 9. Is There a Distance Requirement For How Far Away I Can Live?